AlphaVantageSupport/stock_visualization_in_python_django/README.md

 (alphaVantage) $ python manage.py migrate
 ```

-At this stage, your file structure should loook similar to the one below:
+At this stage, your file structure should look similar to the one below:
 ```
 alphaVantage/
     alphaVantage/